 Following the successful introduction of classroom instrumental teaching in Key Stage 1 and Lower Key Stage 2, we are now offering guitar tuition from a specialist music teacher in the Upper Key Stage 2.
 It is hoped this will build upon musical skills developed in the classroom and provide additional opportunities for children to perform and enjoy taking part in music.

-Please use your child's year group page to find out what they are learning about each half term.
+Click on your child's year group to find out what skills they will be learning this year.